AbraaoCF/zero-trust/opa/README.md

 ![architecture](./assets/architecture.png)

+## Performance Optimizations

+The system has been optimized for high performance using the following approaches:

+- **OPAL Integration**: The Open Policy Administration Layer (OPAL) has been integrated to provide:
+  - Real-time policy and data updates without service interruption
+  - Efficient caching mechanisms for policy data
+  - Centralized policy management across multiple OPA instances

+- **Rate Limiting Optimization**:
+  - Implemented a specialized usage tracking service that processes OPA decision logs
+  - Eliminated direct Redis calls from OPA policies for better performance
+  - Added in-memory caching with TTL-based expiration for rate limit data

+- **Policy Evaluation Optimization**:
+  - Added short-circuit conditions for common authorization patterns
+  - Implemented more efficient path matching with pre-compiled path maps
+  - Reduced unnecessary policy evaluation steps for known conditions

+These optimizations result in:
+1. Lower latency for policy decisions
+2. Better scalability under high load
+3. Reduced load on external systems
+4. More efficient resource utilization

 ## Understanding the policy

 To understand the rationale behind the policy decisions and what do they cover go to [policy-decisions.md](./docs/policy-decisions.md).